BilgeBalga/-date-fruit-recognizer-image-classification-dataguess-assignment/README.md

 - **ROC Curves**: ROC curves and AUC values were calculated for each class
 - **Precision-Recall Curves**: Class-wise precision-recall performance was evaluated

+## Note: About the Model File

+The trained model file (.h5) could not be uploaded to GitHub due to size limitations.
+However, it can be recreated by running the code in the repository.
+Alternatively, you can access the trained model via the Drive link provided here: [Model](https://drive.google.com/drive/folders/1w0_1MSat9HHM80OrcV9xesapT4JuqtTN?usp=sharing)

 ## Industrial Application Potential

 This model has potential applications in industrial settings, including: